gabahulk/gabahulk/README.md

 # Experience
 - 🎓 Bachelor’s in Computer Science
-- 8 years in game development across mobile and PC
+- 9 years in game development across mobile, PC, and web.
-- 5 years with Unity | 2 years with Godot
+- Unity | Godot
 - Collaborated on mobile hits and strategic PC titles

 # Highlights